 How to Reach Bhangarh Fort –

 Delhi to Alwar is 170 Km – Alwar to Sariska Tiger Reserve is 30 Km and Sariska to Bhangarh is 40 Km.
 There is no public transport available.
-So having a taxi for complete trip is only option.
+So having a taxi for the complete trip is only option.

 Things to Remember –

-Best time for Tiger safari in Sariska is early morning or evening.
+Best time for Tiger Safari in Sariska is early morning or evening.

 There are no resturants near Bhangarh fort, so carry your packed lunch.

-Best time to visit these places is between November to March.
+The best time to visit these places is between November to March.